ekedonald/Kubernetes-Self-Hosted-GitHub-Runners/README.md

 # Kubernetes Self-Hosted GitHub Runners

-This guide will walk you through the process of installing a Self-Hosted GitHub Actions Runner on a Kubernetes Cluster.
+This guide will walk you through the process of installing and configuring a Self-Hosted GitHub Actions Runner on a Kubernetes Cluster.

 ### Prerequisites
 - **Repository Access**: Create a GitHub Organization and fork one of your repos to it.